tenstorrent/tt-metal/tech_reports/CCL/CclDeveloperGuide.md

 The Ethernet subsystem, including the link and phy are at the lowest level.

-Above thise are APIs to direct write to Ethernet command queue registers, which can be used to initiate ethernet transactions and change message modes (raw vs packet for example).
+Above this are APIs to direct write to Ethernet command queue registers, which can be used to initiate ethernet transactions and change message modes (raw vs packet for example).

 The third level is the ethernet dataflow API which lets the user initiate writes over the ethernet link.
 These APIs are similar to the noc async APIs in that commands are issued to command buffers and dispatched at some later, unknown time.